Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 Greetings to aspiring scientists and engineers interested in urban hydrological issues.
-California State University, Los Angeles (Cal State LA) is hosting a 10-week summer NSF REU program that will enable new research and educational opportunities for students from across the nation.
-We will encourage participants to compete for technical and policy-oriented positions in academia, government, and consulting industry and to provide optimal experience and encouragement for those continuing on to graduate school.
+California State University, Los Angeles (Cal State LA) is hosting a 10-week summer NSF REU program that will enable new research and educational opportunities for students nationwide.
+We will encourage participants to compete for technical and policy-oriented positions in academia, government, and consulting industry and to provide optimal experience and encouragement for those continuing to graduate school.
 The specific objectives of this REU program are to:

-- Provide students an enriching research and cultural experience under the guidance and mentorship of a core group of faculty with multi-disciplinary research expertise in fields of urban hydrology;
+- Provide students with an enriching research and cultural experience under the guidance and mentorship of a core group of faculty with multi-disciplinary research expertise in urban hydrology.

 - Increase the number of students pursuing advanced degrees in water-related fields, such as hydrogeology, watershed analysis, and hydrologic modeling.
-Strong emphasis will be placed on recruiting about 50% community college students at an early stage in their academic careers;
+Community college students are strongly encouraged to apply!

-- Increase the number of underrepresented students and especially those that do not have access to research opportunities and/or professional development, providing exposure/training in research and opportunities for these students to pursue graduate degrees or employment; and,
+- Increase the number of students, including underrepresented students and those that do not have access to research opportunities, providing exposure/training in research and opportunities for these students to pursue graduate degrees or employment.

 Research activities include investigations in 5 topical areas: